 Research in several areas of clinical assessment and intervention is available within this cluster for Fellows' collaborative research during the second, postdoctoral year.
-These focus areas include neuropsychology, ADHD/disruptive behavior disorders, and eating disorders.
+These focus areas include neuropsychology, ADHD/disruptive behavior disorders, eating disorders, and autism spectrum disorders.
 Fellows become part of their mentors' research group during the internship year, during which they concurrently receive general clinical training.
 During their postdoctoral year, they spend about half of their time in advanced research training with the mentor and about half time in advanced clinical training relevant the focus area of the mentor.